Wertzui123/Rewards/README.md

 A (daily) reward plugin for pmmp servers.
 The .phar can be found on <a href="https://poggit.pmmp.io/p/Rewards">poggit.</a>
 # Commands
-/reward - Let you clam your reward
+/reward - Let you claim your reward
+(Configurable thought the config.yml)
 # Permissions
 rewards.claim | Let you claim your reward with /reward **Default: default**